-- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider to: - the target student or students - \circ $\ \ \,$ the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
+- Offer wellbeing support, including referral to the SSS team to: - the target student or students - o the students engaging in the bullying behaviour - affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied.